YetOpen/certbot-zimbra/README.md

 ```
 so that it will deploy the certificate in zimbra.

-Set up renewal as above, but without --pre-hook.
+Set up renewal as above, but without `--pre-hook`.

 # Troubleshooting